irmen/Pyro4/examples/stockquotes/Readme.txt

 Note that phase 3 of this example makes use of Pyro's AutoProxy feature.
 Sending pyro objects 'over the wire' will automatically convert them into proxies so that the other side will talk to the actual object, instead of a local copy.

+Note: ignore the exact meaning of the "PYRO_SERIALIZER=pickle" setting.
+It is needed to get the stock market tutorial running in the form presented here.
+Basically it enables Pyro to transfer actual Python objects to remote calls, instead of only simple types such as lists and strings.